tdmalone/pokecss-media/README.md

 # pokemedia

-Compilation of images for all 6th+ Geneneration Pokémon 3D sprites, icons and items.
+Compilation of images of all 6th+ Geneneration Pokémon 3D sprites, icons and items.

 The aim of this project is to compile a set of graphics from the main series games,
 containing: